despencer/sysman/ArchInstall.md

 ## Preparation of installation media

 The installation process is based on **archiso** package.
 It prepares the ISO image with bootable ArchLinux live environment and minimal set of utilites for creating new ArchLinux site.
 It is highly configurable.
+This package also contains files for bootable iso image.

 In order to automatically create default user with the password and user settings (for *git*, *mc*, etc) one has to provide these settings.
 This data is personal and could not be shared via github.